Costly Challenges of Using the Wrong Practice Management Software for Your Law Firm: Ensuring Your Tools Meet all of You Accounting Needs

 This is perhaps the most “common” aspect of accounting for law firms.
-For the most part, it addresses billing for expenses that are common to many business, such as operational costs, utilities, internet service and payroll.
+For the most part, it addresses billing for expenses that are common to many businesses, such as operational costs, utilities, internet service and payroll.
 However, even in this area, law firms must take extra care.
-In many situations you may need to track reimbursements for indirect matter costs, and this requires separate accounting methods and distinctive tracking.
-Additionally, careful oversight in this area is necessary in helping to determine your firm’s profitability.
+In many situations, you may need to track reimbursements for indirect matter costs, and this requires separate accounting methods and distinctive tracking.
+Additionally, careful oversight in this area is necessary to helping determine your firm’s profitability.

 An effective integrated accounting tool for law firms must incorporate all of these requirements in a comprehensive manner.
 It must also address the many challenges you face when trying to use more generalized software, beginning with Adaptation and Data Entry Errors, which will be discussed in the next blog in this series.